 Yokote Kamakura Snow Festival

-Highlighting the traditional snow structures called kamakura, which are like snow igloos (not ice) and house candles and sometimes people, this festival is pretty magical.
-Held for over 400 years, this festival has perfected the art of kamakura, and each has a small altar with rice and winer offerings to the Gods.
+Held for over 400 years, this festival has perfected the art of kamakura igloos, and each has a small altar with rice and wine offerings to the gods.

 Uesugi Snow Lantern Festival

-200 snow lanterns and around 1000 snow caves are lit up in Matsugasaki Park in Yamagata Prefecture.
-The light display is different from your usual yellow glowing lanterns and will include different shapes and bright colors.
+Yamagata200 snow lanterns and around 1000 snow caves are lit up in Matsugasaki Park.
+The light display is different from your usual yellow lanterns, and includes different shapes and bright colors.
 There will be plenty of food stalls and stage performances, including musical acts and mascots.

 Hiroshima events